Vicbuz/QIIME2-hutton-training/README.md

 1. Have access to the HPC
 2. Install QIIME2

-## Installing QIIME2

 First, you will need an account on the High Performace Cluster computer at the James Hutton Institue, called  and Gruffalo or the Crop Diversity Cluster.

 You can request an account by going here https://help.cropdiversity.ac.uk/user-accounts.html

-Secondly, you will need to install QIIME2 in it's own environment.
+## Installing QIIME2

+Now you are logged in with an account we can install QIIME2 for you to use it on the training day.

-To install QIIME2 you need to login to the HPC using your username and password and open an interactive node to work on by entering the following into your terminal:
+To install QIIME2 you need to login to the HPC using your username and password and open an interactive node.
+This is important, do not work on the head node (gruffalo).
+Gruffalo is not for work, it is for managing and monitoring job submissions and does not have the resources to perform the task we will be doing.
+To get an interactive job node to work on, entering the following into your terminal:
 ```
 srun --partition=short --cpus-per-task=2 --mem=2G --pty bash
 ```